celery/celery/docs/userguide/workers.rst

 When auto-reload is enabled the worker starts an additional thread that watches for changes in the file system.
-New modules are imported, and already imported modules are reloaded whenever a change is detected, and if the processes pool is used the child processes will finish the work they are doing and exit, so that they can be replaced by fresh processes effectively reloading the code.
+New modules are imported, and already imported modules are reloaded whenever a change is detected, and if the prefork pool is used the child processes will finish the work they are doing and exit, so that they can be replaced by fresh processes effectively reloading the code.